digao-dalpiaz/DzHTMLText/README.md

 `Text: String` (public) = This property is a shortcut to `Lines` property.
 At run-time, you can read and write this property directly, but the component will store the text at `Lines` property.

-`TextHeight: Integer` = Returns the total text height.
+`TextHeight: TPixels` = Returns the total text height.
 This property is read-only.

-`TextWidth: Integer` = Returns the total text width.
+`TextWidth: TPixels` = Returns the total text width.
 This property is read-only.

 ## Events